bGuru

 • Purpose: Postgres database, authentication, storage, edge functions, real-time subscriptions.

-• Data categories processed: account data (email, hashed password, OAuth identifier, display name), prediction data (picks, scores, conviction values), social data (groups, follows, comments, reactions), session tokens (JWT).
+• Data categories processed: account data (email, hashed password, OAuth identifier, display name), avatar images (user-uploaded or imported once from Google/Facebook OAuth profile picture at signup), prediction data (picks, scores, conviction values), social data (groups, follows, comments, reactions), session tokens (JWT).

 • Data residency: Frankfurt, Germany (eu-central-1). bGuru migrated to Frankfurt on 2026-05-29 specifically to maintain EU data residency.